feligomes/Timeline/README.md

 I spent approximately 4 hours implementing this project.

 ### Design Decisions
-- The timeline layout algorithm prioritizes space efficiency while maintaining readability
+- Used Shadcn UI to create a modern look and feel aswell as an future-proof component library
 - Used React Beautiful DND for smooth drag-and-drop interactions
+- Managed date-fns to handle date manipulations
-- Implemented multiple calendar views (month/week/day) for better user experience, this works as a zoom level
+- Implemented multiple calendar views (month/week/day) for better user experience

 ### Features I Like
 - The overall look and feel of the application
+- The possibility to add new events and use custom colors for each one making them easier to identify
-- The advanced drag and drop functionality that allows moving events by individual days
+- The drag and drop functionality that allows moving events by specific days.
+You can for example move the 3rd day of the event to another day and the event will be updated accordingly
 - The intuitive interface for event management
 - The flexibility to view the calendar in different time scales (month/week/day)
 - The possiblity to easily update existing events